newrelic/nr1-catalog/docs/docs/add-checklist/index.md

 Where appropriate, the code follows the guidance regarding [NerdStorage limits and usage](https://developer.newrelic.com/build-tools/new-relic-one-applications/nerdstorage)

+The code **does not**:

-- [ ] The code does not store New Relic credentials in `NerdStorage` (GraphQL should be used to access New Relic data)
+- [ ] store New Relic credentials in `NerdStorage` (GraphQL should be used to access New Relic data)
-- [ ] The code does not store third-party SaaS credentials in `NerdStorage` **UNLESS** a warning about the lack of encryption at rest and possibility of access by New Relic employees is prominently displayed, such as in the GitHub README ([example here](https://github.com/newrelic/nr1-github/blob/master/README.md#using-github-personal-access-tokens)) and/or in the documentation portion of the New Relic One Catalog documentation ([example here](https://github.com/newrelic/nr1-github/blob/master/catalog/documentation.md#using-github-personal-access-tokens))
+- [ ] store third-party SaaS credentials in `NerdStorage` **UNLESS** a warning about the lack of encryption at rest and possibility of access by New Relic employees is prominently displayed, such as in the GitHub README ([example here](https://github.com/newrelic/nr1-github/blob/master/README.md#using-github-personal-access-tokens)) and/or in the documentation portion of the New Relic One Catalog documentation ([example here](https://github.com/newrelic/nr1-github/blob/master/catalog/documentation.md#using-github-personal-access-tokens))
-- [ ] The code does not store personal data ([PII](https://www.gdpreu.org/the-regulation/key-concepts/personal-data/)) in `NerdStorage`
+- [ ] store personal data ([PII](https://www.gdpreu.org/the-regulation/key-concepts/personal-data/)) in `NerdStorage`

 ## [New Relic only](#new-relic-only)